tcallen3/emu8/README.md

 # OPTIONS

+The `--help` option prints a simple summary of the command line arguments and general usage, amounting to a condensed version of this section.

+The `--config` option allows the user to specify an INI-format file that specifies alternate keybindings from the default.
+See below for details.

-The `-s` option allows the user to specify a different display scaling factor for the in-memory 64x32 video buffer (see below).
+The `-s` or `--scaling` option allows the user to specify a different display scaling factor for the in-memory 64x32 video buffer (see below).

+The `--ipt` option allows for user configuration of the maximum number of instructions per tick.
+Each tick is 1/60th of a second, and the default maximum is set to 7 instructions, for an approximate clock rate around 400 Hz.
+General consensus suggests a value between 400-800 Hz is best.

 The `--eti660` option changes the default program starting address to 0x600, corresponding to the convention for ETI 660 Chip-8 programs.